11 brilliant home highlight kits to create naturally sunkissed tones at home

 This nifty little number, designed with graying hair in mind, takes the tricksiness out of home highlighting as it is essentially an all-over color, but with enough multifaceted high and low tones to appear as if the hair is highlighted.

-As well as excellent coverage on any gray hairs you wish to eradicate, this particular shade is ideal for adding subtle shimmering highlights to blonde hair, for a bright and sun-kissed finish.
-It also contains a unique complex of shine-boosting ingredients to leave locks looking healthy, and is so easy to apply you won't find yourself in a tangle in the bathroom!
+As well as excellent coverage on any grey hairs you wish to eradicate, this particular shade is ideal for adding subtle shimmering highlights to blonde hair for a bright and sun-kissed finish.
+It also contains a unique complex of shine-boosting ingredients to leave your hair looking healthy and is so easy to apply you won't find yourself in a tangle in the bathroom.

 Bleach London Golden Balayage Set